sharath29/Health-Care-System-IOT/README.md

 # dbms-project

 # SETUP
+1.Clone this project into your local machine.

-1.Run ifconfig and find out your ipaddress of your local machine.
+2.Run ifconfig and find out your ipaddress of your local machine.

-2.Go to raspberrypi files
+3.Go to raspberrypi files
-  sudo vim etc/network/wpa_config
+  sudo vim etc/wpa_supplicant/wpa_supplicant.config

   add
   network={
       ssid="network-name"
       psk="network-password"
-      wpa=""
+      key_mgmt=WPA-PSK
   }
   save and close